ThalesGroup/OIDC-Sample-Application-CSharp/README.md

 # Prerequisites
 1. .NET Core SDK 2.1.
 2. A text editor or code editor of your choice.
+3. You already created a Application in your Identity Provider(IDP) and have ClientId, ClientSecret, Authority URL

 # Configuring the Application
 1. open ..\OIDCSampleApplication\OIDCSampleApplication\appsettings.json in the text Editor